 Pjila'si (welcome), out on the Port au Port Peninsula (Payun Aqq Payunji'j), many of the present-day Mi'kmaq originated from around the Bras d'Or Lakes (Pitu'pok or Pitu'pa'q) in Nova Scotia – some via St. George, Flat Bay and Sandy Point.
 There are relatives living on and off reserves across the Mi'kma'ki territory including Eskasoni and in many areas including (Esgenoopetitj) Burnt Church, N.B.

-The arrival of the Europeans helped bring about a more permanent Mi’kmaq presence in Taqamkuk earlier than perhaps would have been the case.
-Mi’kmaq had traditionally traveled by canoe across from St. Paul’s Island, Nova Scotia to the Cape Ray and St. George’s Bay areas of Newfoundland.
+The arrival of the Europeans helped bring about a more permanent Mi’kmaq presence in Ktaqamkuk earlier than perhaps would have been the case.
+Mi’kmaq had traditionally traveled by canoe across via St. Paul’s Island, Nova Scotia to the Cape Ray and St. George’s Bay areas of Newfoundland.
 Mi'kmaq families migrated all around St. George's Bay (Baie St-George) and the surrounding area.
 They didn’t spend any time announcing their presence or letting European colonialists of their presence.
 They would have preferred to go about their travels and migrations unnoticed.
+They spent their time surviving off the lands and caring for their families.
 A larger European presence at Sandy Point was another reason Mi’kmaq spread out around the St. George’s Bay, Port au Port Peninsula and beyond- as far away as Conne River.

 Mi’kmaq in Acadia had been unofficial allies of the French and a long relationship existed.
 In more recent history we saw deserters from the French Fishery off Red Island, on the Port au Port peninsula seek refuge with local Mi’kmaq families and marrying Mi’kmaq wives from the area and as far away as St. George's.
 This brought a stronger French presence to the area especially since many Mi’kmaq were already speaking French as a second language.
 This followed a period where both French and Mi’kmaq identified themselves as English subjects to avoid being signaled out by the British Authorities who claimed ownership of the lands.
 Today this peaceful relationship between the Francophone and Mi’kmaq continues.